 4. Shop for the Best Rates

 We all live busy lives.
-When you get a few free minutes, the number one thing on your list probably isn’t to shop around to see if you can save a few bucks on your home insurance.
+When you get a few free minutes, the first thing on your list probably isn’t to shop around to see if you can save a few bucks on your home insurance.

 That extra effort can pay off, though.
 And when it compounds over months and years, a small amount of savings can add up.